thu-ml/SLA/README.md

 ![SLA Efficiency](./assets/SLA_efficiency.png)

 ## Code Release Progress
 We are still optimizing the code, and will release it to this repository ASAP.
+We plan to open-source the code within two weeks, but please note that this is not a promise.